wagonstudio/funhaven/README.md

-# Shopify Theme for Funhaven
+# 🍄 Funhaven by Wagon Studio

-This is a Shopify theme for [client or project name].
-Below are the instructions and configuration details.
+This repository contains the custom **Shopify theme** developed for the project [Funhaven](https://funhaven.com).

+> ✨ Designed and developed with a strong focus on animation, performance, and a seamless visual experience for a bold, modern brand.

+---

-## Development Instructions
+## 🔧 Development Instructions

-### Installation
+### 🛠️ Installation
 1. **Clone the repository**: To start working with this theme, clone the repository to your local machine:

     ```bash